 Job description: Entering information into business or company databases.
 It involves keying information from multiple source media into a designated database.
 Data can also come from handwritten sources or audio recordings.
 There’s generally little customer contact.

 Where to get started: You’re generally eligible if you have a high school diploma, good English reading and writing skills, and excellent typing skills.
 Traditional jobs are typically listed on job boards, like Indeed.com, while freelance opportunities may be available on Craigslist, Upwork, or Freelancer.

 Job description: As the name implies, your job will be to provide assistance to customers of your employer.
 Since the work is based almost entirely online and by phone, jobs are increasingly done remotely.
 Customer service reps are needed in just about every industry, so employment opportunities are highly diversified.

 Pay level: $34,710 per year (BLS)

 Where to get started: A friendly phone voice may be all that’s required for general customer service work.
-But higher education, technical training and on-site experience may be required for more complex fields, like healthcare and finance.
+However, higher education, technical training, and on-site experience may be required for more complex fields, like healthcare and finance.
 Jobs are frequently posted on the job boards, but there are websites like Transcom and WorkingSolutions that specialize in the field.

 Capacities: Traditional jobs, which are often handled remotely.